NeuroTechX/ntx_slack_archive/opportunities.md

  >Are you a University of Toronto student who wants to get into neurotech research?
 The Carlen lab is looking for a highly interested student to join their lab to perform intracranial EEG and signal processing as part of a study on new treatments for epilepsy.
 No previous experience necessary, just passion.
 They'll teach you everything.

+10/25/2017 7:44 PM

+ **ben.tam** :

+ >Happy to note that Euler Technologies has successfully completed our latest financing round and we are now setting up a new R&amp;D center in beautiful Vancouver, Canada.

+>

+>
+We'll soon be hiring locally and globally for talented individuals who share our mission to transform the world of education using data science and BCI/HCI.

+>

+>
+Our long term goal is crazy.
+But worth it's the shot.

+>

+>
+We are going to modernize the world of academia and scalably provide a PhD level education for every future child.

+>

+>
+Really revolutionary stuff.

+>

+>
+Updates about job postings coming soon.